Windows vulnerability scanner

 SeriousSAM is a local escalation-of-privilege vulnerability affecting some versions of Windows 10.
 An attacker can exploit this to obtain sensitive system and security data, which could then be used to take full control of affected systems and domains.
 An attacker with the ability to execute code on a target host could exploit this vulnerability to elevate their privileges to SYSTEM.

-How to use a vulnerability scanner for Windows
+How to use a Windows vulnerability scanner

 Firstly, you need to find all the required patches and updates to fix Windows vulnerabilities as they are announced.
 You can do it manually, or switch on auto-update and it does it automatically.